 NEPA Requirements.
 Under NEPA, the range of alternatives required to be evaluated by an EIS is governed by the rule of reason, which requires an EIS to set forth only those alternatives necessary to permit a reasoned choice.
 An EIS must consider a reasonable range of alternatives as defined by the specific facts and circumstances of the proposed action.
-In addition to the -No Action" alternative, which maintains existing conditions on a project site, the evaluated alternatives must fulfill the basic requirements of a project's statement of purpose and need.
-NEPA also requires that alternatives be feasibly carried out in the context of technical, economic, environmental, and other factors.
+In addition to the "No Action" alternative, which maintains existing conditions on a project site, the evaluated alternatives must fulfill the basic requirements of a project's statement of purpose and need.
+Reasonable alternatives include those that are practical or feasible from the technical and economic standpoint and using common sense, rather than simply desirable from the standpoint of the applicant.
+(Question 2a, CEQ, Forty Most Asked Questions Concerning CEQ's NEPA Regulations, March 23, 1981.)
+NEPA also requires that alternatives be considered that can be feasibly carried out in the context of technical, economic, environmental, and other factors.
 If alternatives have been eliminated from detailed study, the EIS must briefly discuss the reasons for their elimination.
 Under NEPA, feasible alternatives must be addressed at the same level of detail as a proposed project.
 In addition, under NEPA, the alternatives analysis should present the environmental impacts of the proposed project and the alternatives in comparative form, thereby defining the issues and providing a clear basis for choice among options by the decision maker and the public.